falconry/falcon/README.md

 ### Usage ###

-More/better docs are on our TODO list, but in the meantime, here is a simple example showing how to create a Falcon-based API.
+More/better docs are on the way, but in the meantime, here is a simple example showing how to create a Falcon-based API.

 ```python
 class ThingsResource: